klinker24/wedding-on-rails/README.md

 #### Information:
 1. Use ruby 2.1 for eventmanager support
-2. Add AWS config to Heroku for config/initializers/carrierwave.rb
+2. Add AWS config variables to Heroku for config/initializers/carrierwave.rb
+3. Add admin username and password to Heroku config variables

 #### Creating a Heroku instance: